Reflective Journaling For A Simpler Life: A Simple Habit To Declutter Your Mind

 5. What is one thing I can remove or simplify tomorrow?

-Integration: Turning Written Reflection Into A Lifestyle
+Integration: Turning Reflection Into A Lifestyle

-You begin to naturally choose fewer commitments, clearer priorities, and more intentional days.
 That is the essence of clear thinking and simple living.

-Frequently Asked Questions: Reflective Journaling For A Simpler Life
+FAQ: Reflective Journaling For A Simpler Life

 Is reflective journaling the same as writing a diary?